-The default setting for your Voices header is to have your logo or department signature system centered over the navigation.
+The default setting for your Voices header is to have the name of your RSO centered above your navigation.
+If you have a custom logo, you can upload that under Divi > Theme Options and the logo will replace the name.
 This layout allows for maximum flexibility to your navigation without interference or spacing issues with your logo.

 In order to replace the logo at the top of the screen, go to your dashboard and select Divi > Theme Options > General > Logo.
 Once you have uploaded a new logo remember to Save Changes.
 It is recommended you use a SVG file format, since this will allow your image to scale up and down without losing image quality.

 To edit the scale of your logo, you will need to adjust the height of your menu.
 Go to your dashboard and select Appearance > Customize, then select Header & Navigation > Primary Menu Bar.
 Here you can increase (or decrease) your Logo Max Height and Menu Height until you find the proportions that you prefer.